You will learn how to set up and moderate diaries and bulletin boards in Quallie.

 Examples:

-- Visit the store XYZ in your neighborhood and write down your evaluations regarding the store layout and design.
-What do you like and dislike about the XYZ design?
-You can attach some photos or videos.
+- Visit your local XYZ store and evaluate its layout and design.
+What do you like or dislike about the setup?
+Feel free to attach photos or a short video.

-- Make a short video describing the content of your fridge.
-Take each item and describe briefly why you use that specific brand.
+- Make a short video showing the contents of your fridge.
+Briefly explain why you use each item or prefer specific brands.

 Your project can have one or many activities for respondents.
 Each activity is represented by one page in the activity menu.
 The list of activities is displayed on the project overview page, or you can visit the separate admin section called Pages.